 According to Major-General Gordon Maitland, Rowan Tracey is the most eminent military historian of the Kokoda campaign.
-Click here to read a paper he recently presented to the Royal United Services Institute on General Sir Thomas Blamey.
+Click here to read a paper he presented to the Royal United Services Institute on General Sir Thomas Blamey.

 Rowan served in the Australian Regular Army for 23 years and retired with the rank of Lieutenant-Colonel.
 During his time in PNG he commanded the Defence procurement agency which had a staff of 1200 Papua New Guinean army and civilian officers.
 He travelled widely through Papua New Guinea and developed a close understanding of the local culture and language.
 This is most important for the success of Adventure Kokoda treks with the large numbers of porters required and the necessary interface with local villagers.

 Rowan has an ongoing interest in military history which started in his tertiary studies.
 He has a thorough knowledge of the Australian campaign in Papua New Guinea in the Second World War.
 Of particular interest to him is the operation of higher military command during the campaign and its relationship with the Australian Government.

 Rowan was commissioned to write the official history of the 2nd Division.

 'Great intimate knowledge of the events of 66 years ago.
 Appeared to prepare well for each day with notes.

 'Passionate about the history of the track.
 Good communicators with the PNG trek leaders and carriers.
 Mixed well with trekkers and helpful on additional information when questioned'.